 One idea to counteract the bad results of Tx_model_1 is to transmit the parity packets in a random order rather than sequentially.
 For RSE the advantage is clear: parity packets of the last few blocks can be transmitted earlier, so the receiver has on average less to wait before receiving parity packets for any block.
-This is confirmed in figures 8(a) and 8(c).
+This is confirmed in figures 9(a) and 9(c).
 The inefficiency ratio is much better than with Tx_model_1 and moreover this ratio is relatively constant.

-LDGM Triangle codes exhibit relatively good performances and largely outperform RSE codes (figures 8(b) and 8(d)).
-Yet the LDGM Staircase 3D-curve has a hole around p = 50and q = 70 (Figure 8(b)), where exactly one test failed.
+LDGM Triangle codes exhibit relatively good performances and largely outperform RSE codes (figures 9(b) and 9(d)).
+Yet the LDGM Staircase 3D-curve has a hole around p=50 and q=50

+70 (Figure 9(b)), where exactly one test failed.
 This is not acceptable in practice, and therefore Tx_model_2 is not recommended with LDGM Staircase and higher loss ratios.
 Conversely LDGM Staircase may be used with small loss ratios where the code yields very good results.

 This transmission model confirms that with LDGM- codes, parity packets should not be sent sequentially but randomly, to prevent the loss of sequences of parity packets.
-All the following tests will confirm this observation. aver. inefficiency ratio
+All the following tests will confirm this observation.

-(a) RSE and a FEC expansion ratio of 2.5 (NB: the figure is rotated for better visibility).

-(b) RSE and a FEC expansion ratio of 1.5 (NB: the figure is rotated for better visibility).
+- (a) RSE versus LDGM Staircase and a FEC expansion ratio of 2.5. - (b) LDGM Triangle vs. Staircase and a FEC expansion ratio of 2.5.